Skip to main content

 PHONE: 435-635-4668

-Our next Community Council meeting of the ’23-’24 school year will be held in September.
+Our next Community Council meeting will be held on Thursday, November 13th after school in the school office conference room.

 Schedules & Minutes